 Participation in outings specifically designed for teen staff.
 As AAHP teen employee, you can partake in all our outings through Aii, our Field School for artists and art students, and other art-centered adventures.
-Our 2014-2015 season included fieldwork at a NJ farm pumpkin patch, a trip to NYC’s Cathedral of St. John the Divine, to view their annual Halloween Puppet Extravaganza, and two overnight beach camping trips, centering on fieldwork at the Sandy Hook National Recreational Area.

-And your awesome Art Attack T-shirt, FREE!
+And your awesome Art Academy T-Shirt, FREE! (while supplies last)